 In 2016, we implemented a 5-year plan to provide a wheelchair accessible van to a Muscular Dystrophy family in need of reliable transportation.
-In January, we will start our 4th year taking applications for the van which will be awarded in September.
+In January, we will start our 5th year taking applications for these vans!
+The 2020 Van will be awarded in the Fall of 2020.

 Contribute to the Van-A-Year through our Adaptive Equipment Program and all donations are tax deductible!

 2018 Van-A-Year Recipient, Jonah Jacobs

 Jonah Jacobs is a fighter and so are his parents.
 This family is determined to not let MD stop them, and they make it a priority to get Jonah out of the house daily to laugh, play and to appreciate the simple things we all take for granted.

 The Jacobs remind each other all the time “everyday we are given a mountain – sometimes we have to go over it, sometimes under it, and sometimes we have to be crafty and get around it – but we will move the mountain today!”

 This great family has moved many mountains, and now you can help them move another one by giving and helping Jonah and others with critical equipment they need to live life to it’s fullest!

 Check out more stories & videos about Jonah & his family: